 After officers proceeded to the suspects' residence, he and another officer forced the front door open.
 Two shots were fired from inside, striking Detective Sergeant Ohrberg.

 He was transported to Wishard Memorial Hospital where he died over an hour later.

-Five individuals were arrested at the scene.
-Three suspects, one of whom had been wounded, were later convicted of murder and two were sentenced to death.
+Five individuals were subsequently arrested.
+Three male suspects, one of whom had been wounded, were later convicted of murder and two were sentenced to death.

 On December 8, 1994, a 29-year-old offender became the last person in the state to be executed by electrocution.
 On July 18, 1996, a 26-year-old offender became the first person in the state to be executed by lethal injection.

 A third offender, 26, was sentenced to 60 years in prison and discharged in 2012.